 Vicky Foxcroft: With the average cost of a new prisoner being £119,000 a year and the ongoing cost in excess of £40,000 a year, does the hon.
 Lady agree that it is exceptionally important to invest in mental health provision before people end up in prison?
 Making sure we assess the numbers who are in prison and having accurate records means we are able to do that beforehand.

 Vicky Foxcroft: Lewisham has over 2,000 residents in temporary accommodation, and three quarters of those who have contacted me are not on the electoral register.
 I am not happy with this.
 Are the Government?
 If not, what will they do about it?

 Vicky Foxcroft: The BBC website reported yesterday that since 2011 so few equal pay cases have been formally recorded as having a successful or an unsuccessful outcome at tribunal that the Ministry of Justice has both figures at 0%.
 We know that these figures do not reflect the reality and that a large proportion of cases are either withdrawn or settled away from tribunal.
 Does the Secretary of State agree...

 Vicky Foxcroft: On that point, I had one couple who received no benefits for six months and were very nearly evicted.
 At the end of it all they were told that they would receive only four weeks’ backdated payment, and it was only when we intervened in the case that we managed to get the full amount back to them.
 This absolutely has to be looked into.

 Vicky Foxcroft: Why does the Government’s domestic violence strategy not include fully funding refuges so that no woman fleeing domestic violence is denied access to vital support?

-Vicky Foxcroft: To ask the Secretary of State for Digital, Culture, Media and Sport, what steps her Department is taking to ensure competition among providers where fibre optic broadband is rolled out.
+Vicky Foxcroft: To ask the Secretary of State for Digital, Culture, Media and Sport, what steps her Department is taking to protect children against underage gambling.